nayan32biswas/mongodb-odm/docs/tutorial/find_limit_and_skip.md

 ### Database

-We will start from the same database structure and the same number of data as previously.
+We will start with the same database structure and the same amount of data as previously.

 ## Limit Data

-To control how much data should return from the database we will use `limit` kwargs as a parameter in classmethod `find`.
+To control how much data should be returned from the database, we will use the `limit` kwargs as a parameter in the classmethod `find`.

 The `limit` is an optional field in `find`.
-Also limit should be `int` type value.
+Also, the limit should be an `int` type value.

-Here we retrieve **Player** collection with `limit=2`.
+Here we retrieve the **Player** collection with `limit=2`.

-We should get maximum of two document printed in console after executing the `limit_data` function.
+We should get a maximum of two documents printed in the console after executing the `limit_data` function.

 ```python hl_lines="4"
 # Code omitted above